 If you have a small audience, you may find the best option is to offer online courses as a supplementary product to another business offering.
 You don’t need to go all-in on selling online courses to get started.

-For example, Kajabi Hero Adventure Instead is an elopement photography company.
-They sell a few courses for photographers in addition to their photography services for couples.
+For example, Kajabi Hero Adventure Instead Academy is the knowledge commerce division of an elopement photography company.
+They sell a few courses for professional photographers in addition to their photography services for couples.

 This strategy can diversify and strengthen your existing business.